12 Places to Find Free Images for Your Website and Social Media

 There was a time you could get away with providing text-only content on your website.
 Today, pictures are not only worth a thousand words, they can also increase traffic and income.
 Graphics attract readers and add appeal to your website and social media posts.
 The problem is getting high quality photos at an affordable price.

-Canva not only offers free and paid graphics, but also, an online editing service so you can create blog and social media graphics, book covers, and more.
+Canva not only offers free and paid graphics, but also, an online editing service so you can create blog and social media graphics, book covers, printable materials such as business cards and brochures, and more.
 If you don't like Canva's graphic options, you can upload your own.
-Canva's Design School has a list of 74 other free stock photo sites to help you find the right photo.

 You can visit Flickr’s creative common information page for details and photos.